Technical Reference · Security Architecture

 ⚠️

-Performance note: Full sandbox execution only runs for requests where the CRS Engine flags a JavaScript-related anomaly score ≥ 2, or for new JavaScript files not yet in the pattern cache.
-This keeps average overhead below 0.3ms.
+Performance note: Full sandbox execution only runs when CRS Engine flags a JavaScript-related anomaly score ≥ 2, keeping average overhead below 0.3ms.

 📘 JavaScript Engine Guide →